bartol00/S-parameter-optimization/README.md

 accurately using the complex circuit model, with the drawback of a higher time complexity.
 The decision of which circuit model to use should be made in regards to this information.

+The graphs generated for an example circuit are stored in the 'images/' folder, while the example S-parameters for circuits are stored in the
+'s_param_samples/' folder.

 *The complex circuit model refers to the model pictured in the generated report if the chosen circuit model was complex.